napari/napari.github.io/applications/brain_dataset_tutorial.md

 ```
 #### Getting the data

-You can download the dataset from [here](https://datadryad.org/stash/downloads/file_stream/223913).
+You can download the dataset from [here](https://datadryad.org/stash/downloads/file_stream/223913), the dataset is 3.69 GB unzipped.
 A ZIP file will be downloaded, after unzipping the compressed dataset, the `.tiff` images will be extracted to the `SYNTHESIZED_TIFF_Images_Raw/Synthesized_FLASH25_100um_TIFF_Axial_Images/` directory.
-Now your dataset is ready to be used!